Marsupials: Kangaroos

 Image - Video

-The red kangaroo is found all over Australia.
-Red kangaroos are usually found in the vast grasslands and deserts of Australia.
+The red kangaroo is found all over Australia, but it is usually found in the vast grasslands and deserts.

 Eastern grey kangaroos are found in Australia and Tasmania.
-They can be found living among the trees of Australia's and Tasmania's forests and in the open grasslands.
+They live among the trees in the forests and in the open grasslands.

-Western grey kangaroos are located in western Australia and southern Australia.
-These kangaroos can be found grazing in grasslands and enjoying the shade in the forest.
+Western grey kangaroos are found in western and southern Australia.
+They graze in grasslands and enjoy the shade of forests.

 Western grey kangaroos only have one baby at a time.
-The joey will stay in the pouch for about eight months.
-It will no longer return to the pouch when it is about ten months old.
+The joey stays in the pouch for about eight months and will no longer return when it is about ten months old.

 Look at the antilopine kangaroos below: